hummel22/Circuits/README.md

 # Circuits

 Circuits is a self-contained web application that lets you create, store, edit, and run training circuits backed by a local SQLite database.
-Both the Material Design-inspired user interface and the JSON API are served from the same FastAPI service, making it easy to run locally or inside a container.
+The PrimeVue-powered Material Design interface and the JSON API are served from the same FastAPI service, making it easy to run locally or inside a container.

 ## Features

 - 📚 **Circuit library** – Store as many named circuits as you like.
 Each circuit contains an ordered list of tasks with names, descriptions, and durations in seconds.
-- 📤 **Flexible imports** – Paste JSON into the builder or upload a JSON file to create a new circuit.
+- 📤 **Flexible imports** – Paste JSON into the builder or upload a JSON file directly in the browser dialog.
 Validation ensures the data fits the expected schema.
-- ⚙️ **In-place editing** – Every circuit page includes a settings icon that opens a JSON editor for quick adjustments.
+- 🛠️ **Visual editor** – Use the PrimeVue builder to add, remove, and reorder steps with duration controls—no raw JSON editing required.
 - 📄 **JSON schema export** – Visit `/circuit-schema` to retrieve a JSON Schema plus an example payload (perfect for AI assistants).
 - ⏱️ **Guided runner** – Start a circuit to see the active task, remaining time, and the upcoming task in muted text.
 Configure finish actions (sound, vibration, or both), toggle 5-second countdown alerts, and pause or stop the timer at any time.
 - 💾 **Local persistence** – All data is stored in `circuits.db` using SQLite.